shoptology/boilerplate/README.md

 Run the styleguide by opening the styleguide/public/index.html file in any browser.

+## Handlebars Helpers

+We have a ton of utility handlebars helpers.
+Just register them in from node_modules/handlebars-helpers/lib/helpers.
+More documentation on what's available here: http://assemble.io/helpers/

 *Details to be added:*
 - All things Gulp
 - Components Guide